versionone/VersionOne.SDK.JavaScript/README.md

 `. ./build.sh`

-You can now run the sample against our public test instance now by typing:
+You can now run the sample against our public test instance by typing:

 `node sample.js`